teivah/majorana/README.md

 This way, the first instruction can be executed in 4 cycles (assuming the fetch is done from L1I), whereas the next instructions will be executed in only 1 cycle.

-One of the complexity with pipelining is to handle conditional branches.
+One of the complexity with pipelining is to handle branches.
 What if we fetch a [bge](https://msyksphinz-self.github.io/riscv-isadoc/html/rvi.html#bge) instruction for example?
 The next instruction fetched will not be necessarily the one we should have fetched/decoded/executed/written.
-As a solution, we implemented the first version of branch prediction handled by the Branch Unit.
+As a solution, we implemented the first version of branch prediction handled by the branch unit.

-The Branch Unit takes the hypothesis that a condition branch will **not** be taken.
+The branch unit takes the hypothesis that a conditional branch will **not** be taken.
 Hence, after having fetched an instruction, regardless if it's a conditional branch, we will fetch the next instruction after it.
 If the prediction was wrong, we need to flush the pipeline, revert the program counter to the destination marked by the conditional branch instruction, and continue the execution.

-Of course, pipeline flushing has an immediate performance impact.
-Modern CPUs have a branch prediction mechanism that is more evolved than MVM-3.
+Pipeline flushing has a significant performance penalty as it requires discarding partially completed instruction and restarting the pipeline, leading to wasted cycles.

 There is another problem with pipelining.
 We might face what we call a data hazard.
 For example: